Undergraduate Communication Sciences

 - The Ohio University chapter of the National Student Speech-Language-Hearing Association provides enriching social, service and career-development opportunities.

-- The CSD Undergraduate Research Club facilitates student involvement in research and provides students hands-on experiences in the cutting-edge research laboratories of the CSD faculty.
+- The Hearing, Speech and Language Sciences Undergraduate Research Club facilitates student involvement in research and provides students hands-on experiences in the cutting-edge research laboratories of the Hearing, Speech and Language Sciences faculty.

-- Many CSD majors engage in service activities in the community related to people with disabilities in general and communication disorders in particular.
-For example, the Ohio University Respite Volunteer Program, open only to CSD majors, provides special training to students who visit the homes of people with Alzheimer's disease and related disorders to help improve communication in the home and provide relief for stressed caregivers.
+- Many Hearing, Speech and Language Sciences majors engage in service activities in the community related to people with disabilities in general and communication disorders in particular.
+For example, the Ohio University Respite Volunteer Program, open only to Hearing, Speech and Language Sciences majors, provides special training to students who visit the homes of people with Alzheimer's disease and related disorders to help improve communication in the home and provide relief for stressed caregivers.

-- For more information on CSD student organizations, visit the student organizations page.
+- For more information on Hearing, Speech and Language Sciences student organizations, visit the student organizations page.

 Students who go on to earn graduate degrees in speech-language pathology or clinical doctorate of audiology degrees have fantastic career possibilities.
 As with most healthcare professions, demand for speech-language pathologists and audiologists is projected to increase significantly into the 2020s.
 Both areas are among the highest paying in the allied health professions.